 People can advocate for themselves, or someone can advocate on their behalf.
 That’s what Amaze does – we’re an advocate for the autism community!

-Amaze uses systemic advocacy to shape a better future for autistic people in Victoria.
-This involves consulting with the autism community to better understand what matters to autistic people and their families, and gather stories to support our research.
+Amaze uses systemic advocacy to shape a better future for Autistic people in Victoria.
+This involves consulting with the autism community to better understand what matters to Autistic people and their families, and gathering stories to support our research.

-Amaze then develops policies and submissions for government and other important bodies, which outline the issues, challenges and ambitions of the Victorian autism community in relation to particular issues.
+Amaze then advocates to governments in a number of ways to help create change.
+It often does this in partnership with other autism and disability sector organisations.
+As part of this advocacy work, we develop policies and submissions for government and other important bodies, which outline the issues, challenges and ambitions of the Victorian autism community in relation to particular issues.